TIBCOSoftware/snappydata/README.md

   group by UniqueCarrier, description order by arrivalDelay;
 ```

-You can explore the Spark SQL query plan on Spark UI which by default can be seen at http://hostnameOfLead:4040.
-Each query is executed as a Job and you can explore the different stages of the query execution.
+Each query is executed as one or more Jobs and each Job executed in one or more stages.
+You can explore the query execution plan and metrics [here](http://localhost:4040/SQL/)

 ```sql
 -- Run a simple update SQL statement on the replicated row table.